sumaho-live/TurboCat/README.md

 ## Logging
 - All output goes to a single VS Code Output channel named **TurboCat**.
-- Extension messages are prefixed with `【turbocat】[LEVEL]` and keep optional timestamps.
+- Extension messages are prefixed with `[TurboCat][LEVEL]` and keep optional timestamps.
 - Tomcat logs stream through untouched, including HTTP access logs—no more reformatting.
+- Set `turbocat.showSmartDeployLog` to `false` if you want to hide Smart Deploy chatter while keeping warnings and errors.

 ## Getting Help
 1. Open the **TurboCat** output channel for immediate diagnostics.